Looking to import a car from Japan to Canada?

 Tell us your budget and desired car – Share your preferred model, year range, and maximum budget

-Browse auctions or stock – Access live Japanese auctions (USS, AUCNET, TAA) or choose from our One Price ready-to-ship inventory
+Browse auctions or stock – Access live Japanese auctions (USS, AUCNET, TAA) or choose from our stock vehicles.

-Verify auction sheet – Review grade, mileage, rust score, and repair history using our translation service
+Verify auction sheet – Review grade, mileage, rust score, and repair history using our reliable translation service

 Confirm total landed cost – We provide a detailed breakdown, including auction price, shipping, taxes, and port fees